 In Romans 1:5 (and also 16:26), Paul wrote that the preaching of the gospel of Christ was “to bring about the obedience of faith.”
 What would obedience be if it was “of faith,” and how would that be different from any other kind of obedience?

 To start with, we should note that some translations of Romans 1:5 and 16:26 render the phrase “obedience TO the faith.”
 If this is the correct rendering, the thought is certainly consistent with the teaching of the New Testament.
 The gospel, or “the faith,” must be responded to; it must be obeyed (Romans 10:15,16).
 So, for example, we hear in Acts 6:7 that “a great many of the priests became obedient to the faith.”

 But most translations present Romans 1:5 as the ESV does: “the obedience OF faith.”
-Taking it this way, the idea is that obedience to the gospel is an obedience that has faith as its source.
-In other words, what God desires from us is not a mechanical or ritualistic obedience, and much less a grudging obedience or one that is nothing more than hypocrisy or pretense.
-It is a submission to God’s will that springs from faith in God Himself.
+Taking it this way, the idea is that our obedience has faith as its source.
+In other words, what God desires from us is not a mechanical or ritualistic obedience, much less a grudging obedience or one that is hypocritical.
+The obedience of faith is a submission to God’s will that springs from faith in God Himself.
 We follow God’s instructions because we trust Him.